ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/nodejs.md

 *(You can skip this article if your Laravel app has no JavaScript dependencies.)*

 This short article shows how to install the Node.js JavaScript runtime environment and NPM, the standard package manager for the Node.js.
-We'll use NPM to install your application's Node.js depedencies.
+We'll use NPM to install your application's Node.js dependencies.

 (This is trivial if you've done it before, and it might be overkill to make a dedicated article for this.
 But I want to document every step so everyone can follow along.)